 Designers used “fewer, yet larger” pattern pieces when constructing the coat.
-The result is heat can move more freely within the jacket, offering consistent warmth, Patagonia notes.
+The result is that heat can move more freely within the jacket, offering consistent warmth, Patagonia notes.

 The end product is a patent-pending design that achieves larger lofted areas and cuts the overall weight of the jacket.